 The metrology procedure has been prepared by the Australian Energy Market Operator (AEMO) in accordance with the requirements of the Rules.

-This version of the Metrology Procedure: Part B has been updated to include the methodology for the preparation of calculated metering data related to dimming of traffic signal that have been classified as market loads,introduction of type 65 substitutions and other text corrections .
+This version of the Metrology Procedure: Part B has been updated to facilitate discussion on changes required as a consequence of the Metering Competition Rule change and is based on AEMO’s understanding og the draft determination.

-AEMO acknowledges the assistance of industry participants who contributed to the final form of the metrology procedure through the Metrology Reference Group.

-The effective date of the metrology procedure is 15 May 2015, in accordance with the Rules.
+The effective date of the metrology procedure is TBC, in accordance with the Rules.

-AEMO maintains a development program in relation to the metrology procedure.
-Please address any comments to Roy Kaplan, Specialist Metrology Regulation at: (roy.kaplan@aemo.com.au).

 Important Notice